TheToby1/ros_sawyer/intel/readme.txt

 $ roslaunch sawyer_gazebo sawyer_world.launch
 Gazebo should start with a model of the sawyer

-Next run another terminal and cd to this directory
-You can now connect this terminal to your running docker container by getting its id
+Next open another terminal and cd to this directory You can now connect this terminal to your running docker container
-$ docker ps
-and running
-$ docker exec -it <container-id> bash
+$ docker exec -it ros bash

 Then cd into the ros_ws
 Again run